rapidez/docs/src/5.x/packages/statamic.md

 ## Runway / Magento data

 With [Runway](https://github.com/statamic-rad-pack/runway), you're able to display data from an Eloquent model within Statamic.
-We're using this to have all products, categories, and brands from Magento visible within Statamic, without the need of importing and syncing data.
+We're using this to have products, categories, and product attribute data from Magento visible within Statamic, without the need of importing and syncing data.
 These Runway models can be used to link anything within Statamic to existing Magento data.

+Brands still use a Runway model under the hood (for example in relations), but the brands Runway resource is **hidden** in the control panel.
+You add and edit brand landing content as entries in the **`brands` collection** instead, so editors are not faced with two separate brand UIs.

 For example, the product slider component within the page builder has a relation with the products Runway model.
 This way, you can select from all Magento products you'd like to display within the slider.

 You can also enrich data with this; when you want to use Statamic to add data on product, category, or brand pages.
 When saving an entry we're not touching the Magento tables, those are always read-only!
 We are observing the "updating" event on those models and save all data to a Statamic entry.
-When reveiving a model we're doing opposite; merging the data from Magento with the data from the Statamic entry so we just have one collection.
+When retrieving a model we're doing the opposite; merging the data from Magento with the data from the Statamic entry so you still have a single merged view (for brands, that Statamic side is the `brands` collection entry linked to the Magento option).

 ### Displaying content

-If you are going to enrich product / category pages with content from Statamic, you'll find all data within the `$content` variable.
+If you are going to enrich product or category pages with content from Statamic, you'll find the page builder field on the merged entry in `$content->content`.

 To display the default page builder content, you have to add this to your view: